Charles W. Nash: Nash Motors

-During a time when most other were operating in the red or going bankrupt, Nash Motors was only one of two firms in the automobile industry generating a profit.
+During a time when most others were operating in the red or going bankrupt, Nash Motors was only one of two firms in the automobile industry generating a profit.
 In November 1932, Nash was honored by Sales Management (now Sales Management and Marketing) magazine as "The Pace Setter for the Auto Industry."

 Nash gave up the presidency in 1932, but remained board chairman.
-Nash wanted George W. Mason as his executive vice president and to have Mason he had to buy Kelvinator a leading manufacturer of refrigerators.
+Nash wanted George W. Mason as his executive vice president, and to have Mason, he had to buy Kelvinator, a leading manufacturer of refrigerators.

-After twenty years of success in running his company, Nash turned it over in 1937 and the merged company was renamed Nash-Kelvinator.
+After twenty years of success in running his company, Nash turned it over in 1937, and the merged company was renamed Nash-Kelvinator.

 Retirement

+Nash retired from his namesake company in 1936 to live in California.

+The Automotive Golden Jubilee was a weeklong event sponsored by the Automobile Manufacturers Association (AMA) in Detroit.
+Among the festivities was bringing together fourteen living automotive pioneers.
+On May 31, Charles Nash was among the honored to receive the "Charles Clifton Award" for their contributions to developing an industry and putting people on wheels.